Generative Flows with Invertible Attentions: Pseudo Code of Proposed AttnFlows

 \section{Pseudo Code of Proposed AttnFlows}

-The proposed AttnFlow-iMap and AttnFlow-iSDP are built upon the off-the-shelf flow models.
-Therefore, the major new implementation is on the proposed iMap and iSDP modules.
-The pseudo codes for their PyTorch implementation are illustrated in Fig.\ref{fig:pseudocode}.
+The proposed AttnFlow-iMap and AttnFlow-iTrans are built upon the off-the-shelf flow models.
+Therefore, the major new implementation is on the proposed iMap and iTrans modules.
+The pseudo codes for their PyTorch implementation are illustrated in Fig.(\ref{fig:pseudocode}).